Hungarians in Romania

-Most ethnic Hungarians of Romania live in areas that were, before the 1920 Treaty of Trianon, parts of Hungary.
+Most ethnic Hungarians of Romania live in areas that were parts of Hungary before the Treaty of Trianon of 1920.
 Encompassed in a region known as Transylvania, the most prominent of these areas is known generally as Székely Land (Ținutul Secuiesc; Székelyföld), where Hungarians comprise the majority of the population.
-Transylvania also includes the historic regions of Banat, Crișana and Maramureș.
+Transylvania, in the larger sense, also includes the historic regions of Banat, Crișana and Maramureș.
 There are forty-one counties of Romania; Hungarians form a large majority of the population in the counties of Harghita (85.21%) and Covasna (73.74%), and a large percentage in Mureș (38.09%), Satu Mare (34.65%), Bihor (25.27%), Sălaj (23.35%), and Cluj (15.93%) counties.

 There also is a community of Hungarians living mostly in Moldavia, known as the Csángós.
 These live in the so-called region of Csángó Land in Moldavia but also in parts of Transylvania and in a village of Northern Dobruja known as Oituz.
+In addition, sparse populations of Székelys are to be found across southern Bukovina, inhabiting several villages and communes in Suceava County.
+Aside from the aforementioned historical regions of Romania, Bucharest was also home in the past and still is to a sizable Hungarian-Romanian community.